FIVE metrics of circadian rhythm lighting

 Eh vs Ev.

 Before introducing the metrics, it is necessary to emphasize the importance of distinguishing the horizontal illuminance (Eh) and vertical illuminance (Ev). as general measurement for lux, designers probably are used to measuring the light in the horizontal style (Figure 2), this measurement is actually testing the luminaire, or the light from the luminaire to a specific surface; while for the metrics of circadian rhythm lighting are more about vertical illuminance, since the ipRGCs are in the retina, the measurement should trace the light to the eyes, so vertical illuminance is sometimes called the lux to the eyes – it is the real meaning of “human-centric lighting”.
-For the metrics of circadian rhythm lighting introduced in this article, it is all marked as Ev or lux(vertical) to emphasize we talk about vertical illuminance for wellness lighting concept.
+For the metrics of circadian rhythm lighting introduced in this article, it is all marked as Ev or lux(vertical) to emphasize we talk about vertical illuminance for wellbeing lighting concept.

 Lux (horizontal) vs. Lux (vertical)